-Currently effective: IFRS 13, IAS 41 Forthcoming: Amendments to IAS 41
+Currently effective: IFRS 13, IAS 41

-• Living animals or plants are in the scope of the standard if they are subject to a process of management of biological transformation.
+- Living animals or plants, except for the bearer plants, are in the scope of the standard if they are subject to a process of management of biological transformation.

-- Biological assets are measured at fair value less costs to sell unless it is not possible to measure fair value reliably, in which case they are measured at cost. - Gains and losses from changes in fair value less costs to sell are recognised in profit or loss.
+- Biological assets in the scope of the standard are measured at fair value less costs to sell unless it is not possible to measure fair value reliably, in which case they are measured at cost. - Gains and losses from changes in fair value less costs to sell are recognised in profit or loss.